YEWPO/y-cca/README.md

 make run
 ```

-## Launching Realm Guest

-We created scripts for QEMU and LKVM to launch Realm Guest.
+We created scripts for QEMU and LKVM to launch Realm Guest, you can use it to launch guest.

 Launching Realm Guest by QEMU: